 “AARP and our members have been fighting for years to improve customer service at SSA,” says Tom Nicholls, an AARP government affairs director specializing in Social Security.
 “We are happy to see the additional funding included in the president’s budget, which could go a long way towards improving service at the agency.”

-Andy Markowitz covers Social Security and retirement for AARP.
-He is a former editor of the Prague Post and Baltimore City Paper.
+Andy Markowitz is a writer and editor for AARP, covering Social Security and fraud.
+He is a former editor of The Prague Post and Baltimore City Paper.